 You can go back to edit mode and make some changes anytime by clicking Edit Reference Bones again.

 You may want to adjust the controllers shape displayed in the 3D view.
-Just click the Edit Shape button and Exit Shape Edit once you're done.
+Just click the Edit Shape... button and Apply Shape once you're done.
 To mirror the shape to the other side, click the little button next to Edit Shape

 If you haven't done it already, you might want to split the 3D view into two areas, one view to display the character and one view to display the picker panel.
 How to do this: